Traineeships – Gender Equality (Operations Unit)

 - they do not use and duly complete the official application form provided by EIGE.

-- they do not meet the general conditions described in section 2 above.
+- they do not meet the general conditions described in the pre-requisites section.

 Eligible candidates shall be selected on the basis of their application.

 A selection committee shall oversee the analysis of the applications to assess and select those best matching the profile and qualifications required for each traineeship.
-The selection committee can also assess any administrative experience obtained by the applicants either as part of their studies for a university degree or through professional experience.
 The committee can then invite the selected candidates for an interview.

 The work of the selection committee is confidential.
 Candidates shall not make direct or indirect contact with the selection committee or have anybody do so on their behalf.
 The Appointing Authority reserves the right to disqualify any candidate who disregards this instruction.